MAT

 Posted on April 28, 2023 by Henry Ford Health Staff

 Addiction is a chronic, progressive brain disease that impacts millions of Americans.
 Like other chronic conditions, an addiction to controlled or uncontrolled substances never quite goes away, even in a stable state of recovery.
-With other chronic conditions, there are medications that you can take to help you manage symptoms and maintain a more normal lifestyle.
+With other chronic conditions, there are medications you can take to help manage symptoms and maintain a more normal lifestyle.
 Fortunately, the same is true for some instances of addiction.

 How does MAT work?